-The DSO Concerto Competition provides an opportunity for students to audition for and be selected to perform a concerted work with the Duke Symphony Orchestra as part of the educational experience of all involved.
+Each year, the Duke Music Department hosts the Duke Symphony Orchestra Concerto Competition, which provides an opportunity for students to audition for and be selected to perform a concerted work with the DSO as part of the educational experience of all involved.

 A general outline of events connected with the annual Concerto Competition is included below.
-A copy of the guidelines, including eligibility, repertoire, and procedural requirements, will be posted on Professor Davidson's information board (outside of 077 Biddle) and is also available from applied music faculty and the Music Department Office.
-For questions regarding this schedule or any matter concerning the Concerto Competition, please contact Professor Davidson at (919) 660-3324 or via e-mail.
+A copy of these guidelines—including eligibility, repertoire, and procedural requirements—will be posted on the bulletin board outside Professor Davidson’s office (077 Biddle) and is also available from applied music faculty and the Music Department Office.
+For questions regarding this schedule or any matter concerning the Concerto Competition, please e-mail Professor Davidson.

 Repertoire should consist of a single-movement work, a movement or combination of movements, or 1 or 2 arias from the standard literature.
 The same movement(s) or excerpts must be performed at both the competition and the concert(s).
 The maximum performance length will be 20 minutes.

-The orchestra Music Director will announce the date of the competition approximately 2 months in advance.
-Students must apply and have their repertoire approved by the Music Director by at least 1 month after the initial audition announcement and 2 weeks prior to the competition.
+The Music Director will announce the date of the competition approximately 2 months in advance.
+Students must apply and have their repertoire approved by the Music Director by at least 1 month after the competition is initially announced and 2 weeks prior to the day of the competition.
 If requested, the student must provide a full orchestral score to the Music Director in advance of this date.
-Applications are available from applied music teachers, the Music Director, or from the Music Department Office.
+Applications are available from applied music faculty, the Music Director, or from the Music Department Office.

 One week prior to the competition, the Music Director will announce the competition schedule, including an assigned time for each auditionee.
 Any changes to the published schedule must be approved by the Music Director and are generally discouraged.